-Toughness relates to a rock or mineral's resistance to cracking, chipping, pressure or breaking and with regards to a gemstone affects how easy it is to facet.
+Toughness relates to a stone's resistance to cracking, chipping, pressure or breaking.
+With regards to a gemstone, toughness affects how easy it is to facet.

-When searching for information online regarding toughness in relation to a rocks minerals and or gemstones all of the search results direct towards Mohs scale of mineral hardness.
+When searching for information online regarding toughness in relation to rocks minerals or gemstones, all search results lead to Mohs scale of mineral hardness.
 The only way to find accurate information about this characteristic is to use the correct geological term which is 'tenacity'.

 Stability refers to a gemstone's resistance to damage through chemicals or a change in structure caused by 'deteriorating forces'.
-Using turquoise and malachite as examples, both are delicate and porous hence can easily be damaged by pollutants in the atmosphere and moisture.
-Another example is amethyst which is prone to fading if exposed to bright sunlight for long periods of time.
+Using turquoise and malachite as an example, both are delicate and porous hence can easily be damaged by pollutants in the atmosphere.
+They can also be damaged by moisture.
+Another example is amethyst which is prone to fading if exposed to sunlight for long periods of time.

 Faceted Gemstones and Cabochons

 Highly translucent or transparent gemstones tend to be faceted.
 This involves cutting a series of flat reflective faces called facets into the surface.
-This practice dramatically enhances the gemstone's ability to reflect light which improves colour, sparkle and brilliance hence making it considerably more beautiful which in turn increases value.
+This practice dramatically enhances the stone's ability to reflect and refract light.
+This improves colour, sparkle and brilliance which makes it more beautiful which in turn increases value.

 Where Do Gemstones Come From?

-The photos in our article are clickable and redirect to the original full size image.
+The photos in our article are clickable and redirect to the original non-compressed image.